DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 Tuition fees loans are not means tested, so you do not need to provide evidence of yours or anyone else’s income to be eligible to receive one.

 ## Maintenance loans
-You may also be eligible for a maintenance loan to help you cover your living costs.
+You may also be eligible for a maintenance loan to help cover your living costs.

 The maximum amount you may be eligible to borrow is to: